Turkey unleashes offensive against Kurds in northern Syria | DW | 09.10.2019

-Turkey has begun an assault on US-backed Kurdish fighters in northeast Syria that has cause intense fighting and a humanitarian disaster.
+Turkey has begun an assault on US-backed Kurdish fighters in northeast Syria that many fear will destabilize the region.
 The offensive threatens to create a huge chasm between Turkey and the US.

 Turkey launched a long-threatened military operation in northeastern Syria Wednesday targeting a US-backed, Kurdish-led militia alliance, after a US decision to pull back from the border and abandon its Syrian Kurdish partners.